mapseed/mapseed-chat/README.md

 Read more about contributing to Seattle CouncilChat in [CONTRIBUTING.md](CONTRIBUTING.md).

+## Todo list

+See the [issues queue of this project](https://github.com/seattleio/councilchat/issues) for an up to date todo list.

 ## Code of Conduct

 Live chat is scary if people are jerks.
 Don't be a jerk.
 Read the code of conduct: [CONDUCT.md](CONDUCT.md).